Each summer Camp Treetops looks for seasonal staff to fill positions as counselors, registered nurses, cooks, kitchen assistants, and farm interns.

 - contact information for three references

 - employment information for the past two years (including summer): employer name, email, location, start, and end dates

 - certification information for CPR/AED, EMT, Lifeguard Training, Nursing License, Wilderness First Aid, Wilderness First Responder, WSI.

 4. Apply using our online application.
 Click here for the online application.

 We must receive all three reference forms before we contact applicants to schedule an interview.

-Interviews are conducted in-person, by phone, or via Skype, based on your location and availability.
+Interviews are conducted in person, by phone, or via Zoom, based on your location and availability.